nggih/nggih.github.io/docs/reinforcement-learning/deepracer-1.md

 *Figure from Donnie Prakoso Session 1 slide*

 In a bigger picture, the learning in reinforcement learning goes like this.
-The agent will choose an action based on the environment state, which returns the reward and then goes to next state.
+The agent will choose an action upon the environment state, which returns the reward and then goes to next state.
+We will discuss this particular process in the Session 2 using Markov Decision Process.

 ### Scores
 By using the reward function, we can give a score to each behavior.
 For example, we want to give a higher reward if the agent maintains a high speed and penalize with lower reward if the agent goes slow.